fox-it/dissect-docs/docs/source/tools/acquire.rst

 You can specify these arguments multiple times for every file, directory or glob you want to collect.

-Volatile information
+Volatile acquisition
 --------------------

-Acquire has support for volatile information collection.
+``acquire`` has support for volatile information collection.
-In other words, information that will be lost once a computer shuts off.
+In other words, information that will be lost once a computer turns off.
 These are special modules that will only be executed at the end of all the other modules.

 Acquire collects volatile windows information using this methods, which it stores in the ``$metadata$`` directory inside the acquire container.